ckeditor/ckeditor5/packages/ckeditor5-undo/docs/features/undo-redo.md

 The undo features lets the user withdraw recent changes done to the editor content, as well as bring them back again.
 All operations are remembered and organized info batches, that can later be easily undone or redone.

-The feature supports both {@link features/keyboard-support keyboard shortcuts} and toolbar buttons for convenient operation.
+The feature supports both toolbar buttons and {@link features/keyboard-support keyboard shortcuts} for convenient and easy operation.

 <info-box info>
 	This feature is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.